MarDom15/Caption1_Classification_Model/README.md

 ---

 ## 🚀 **6.
-Deployment with Streamlit**
+Deployment with Heroku**
-Once validated, the model is integrated into a Streamlit application for interactive use.
+Once validated, the model is integrated into a Heroku application for interactive use.

 ### 📦 **Creating a Docker Image**
 Docker is used to ensure application portability.
 A Docker image contains all necessary dependencies.